-Easily grown in average, medium, well-drained soils in full sun.
-Needs full sun for best flowering and foliage color, but will tolerate very light shade.
-Prune to shape immediately after flowering.
+Easily grown in average, medium moisture, well-drained soils in full sun.
+Needs full sun for best flowering and foliage color, but will tolerate some light shade or sun dappled shade.
+Prune to shape if needed immediately after flowering.
+Propagate by stem cuttings.

 No serious insect or disease problems.